-Members of the award committee include James Kauffman, Maureen Conroy, Clay Keller, and Filip Loncke.
+Members of the award committee include Maureen Conroy, Tom Smith, Jacqueline Lubin, and Ed Polloway.

-In recognition of the critical role of research to both current practice in and the future of the field of Special Education, the Division for Research seeks nominations for the 2017 Distinguished Early Career Research Award.
+In recognition of the critical role of research to both current practice in and the future of the field of Special Education, the Division for Research seeks nominations for the 2018 Distinguished Early Career Research Award.
 This award recognizes individuals who have made outstanding scientific contributions in special education, in basic and/or applied research, within the first 10 years following receipt of the doctoral degree.
 Nominations are sought across all areas of Special Education as well as all forms of research methodology.
-For the 2017 award, nominations of individuals who received their doctoral degree in 2006 or later are sought.
-The award, cosponsored by the Donald D. Hammill Foundation, includes $1000 presented at the 2017 DR reception at the CEC Annual Convention and an invited presentation at CEC the following year.
+For the 2018 award, nominations of individuals who received their doctoral degree in 2007 or later are sought.
+The award, co sponsored by the Donald D. Hammill Foundation, includes $1,000 presented at the 2018 DR reception at the CEC Annual Convention and an invited presentation at CEC the following year.
 Previous recipients of this award include: Alexandra Trout, Jeanne Wanzek, Michael Wehmeyer, Ron Nelson, Patricia Mathes, Rollanda O’Connor, Batya Elbaum, Terrance Scott, Kathleen Lane, Frank Symons, Bryan Cook, Michael Coyne, Erik Carter, Stephanie Al Otaiba, Linda Mason, Kristen McMaster, Paul Morgan, Brian Boyd, Erin Barton, and Christopher Lemons.

-To submit a nomination for this award (selfnominations are welcome), email a copy of each of the following by October 15, 2016, to the address of the Chair of this award below:
+To submit a nomination/self-nomination for this award, email a copy of each of the following by September 15, 2017, to the address of the Chair of this award below:

 1. A letter of nomination, NO LONGER THAN 3 pages, addressing each of the following as appropriate: